-What is a better way to learn history and discover how one of the oldest Parliaments in the world actually works, than visiting the place and seeing it with your own eyes?
+What is a better way to learn history and discover how one of the oldest Parliaments in the world actually works, Houses of Parliament than visiting the place and seeing it with your own eyes?

 On the 7th May 2019, some of our best students were invited to an exclusive trip to the Houses of Parliament in recognition to their high academic achievements and contribution towards the college’s continuous improvement.
 Courtesy of Team Mont Rose College, and our local MP, Mr Gapes, they had a chance to immerse deep into the past and present of one of the world’s greatest democracies, discover how hundreds years old traditions mix with the demands of modern times and learn how the most important decisions for the country are actually being made.
 They had a chance to follow the footsteps of some the most important people in the British history, including the Prime Ministers and monarchs.